 To help you decide which fund to invest in, Sharesies provides a brief overview of each fund, its risk indicator, dividend details, and price history chart.

-Sharesies also offers you the ability to invest in individual companies listed on the NZX, but this won’t be a focus of this article.
+Sharesies also offers you the ability to invest in individual companies listed on the NZX, ASX, and US markets, but this won’t be a focus of this article.
 See my article Sharesies vs ASB Securities and Direct Broking for more information on investing in individual companies.

 There is quite a bit of overlap between the funds you can find on InvestNow and Sharesies.
 The only Sharesies funds you can’t get on InvestNow are: